xhenos/kodo/content/help/guides/getting-started.md

 ## Installation

-You can download the latest version of **Tachiyomi** by going to our [download](/download/) page.
+You can download the latest version of **Tachiyomi** by going to our <g-link to="/download/">download</g-link> page.
-When you've completed the download, open the <VersionTag stableFileName /> file and proceed with installing it.
+When you've completed the download, open the <VersionTag stableFileName/> file and proceed with installing it.

 ## Installing an extension

-:::videolink
+::: videolink
 [<MaterialIcon icon="videocam"/> Click for video guide](/assets/guides_extension-install.mp4)
 :::